kjs452/KennysOpenDSKY/README.md

 ```

 ## Compiling for Linux
-To compile on linux `gcc` is used.
+To compile on Linux `gcc` is used.
 The program itself is written in simple C/C++.
 (Does not use any fancy features of C++ beyond `class`).

 To assemble the assembly code use: